askbuddie/margdarsak/Bug Bounty/Readme.md

 Google is the first thing to think about while thinking about resource .
 It contains everything , every problem solutions you are looking out for .
 If you get stuff on any topic you should simply force yourself to google it.Beside google there are some popular books which I highly recommend you to read because i had actually tasted those books myself and recommending you.

-1.Bug Bounty BootCamp by vickie lie (Theory More) 2.The Real World Bug Hunting by peter yoworski (Practical More) 3.The web Hacking(bible of website hacking)
+- Bug Bounty BootCamp by vickie lie (Theory More)
+- The Real World Bug Hunting by peter yoworski (Practical More)
+- The web Hacking(bible of website hacking)
-4.Hacking Apis (will be a plus point)
+- Hacking Apis (will be a plus point)

 #### Repositories to chekout for